yanndupis/RNN-Amazon-Fine-Food-Reviews/README.md

 ### Code

 The code is provided in the `Amazon Fine Food Reviews.ipynb` notebook file.
 You also need the `Reviews.csv` dataset file to run the Notebook.
-The dataset can be found in the input folder.
+The dataset can be found [here](https://www.kaggle.com/snap/amazon-fine-food-reviews) on Kaggle.

 ### Run